 From the above framework, all firm strategy measures are expected to exhibit a positive relationship with the customers' experience elements.
-The relationship between firm strategy and value creation is expected to be directly proportionate.
+The relationship between firm strategy and value creation is expected to be directly proportionate. surements are based and adapted from the existing literature in this study to reflect local dynamics.
+The number of items and the source of each item is provided in Appendix 1.

 Table 2 shows the demographics and profile samples of the respondents.
-The findings showed that most enterprise owners were women (n = 319, % = 51.3) while most of the respondents are married (n = 324, % = 33.4).
+The findings showed that most enterprise owners were women (n = 319, % = 51.3) while most of the respondents are married (n = 324, %= 33.4).
 The findings also showed that most enterprise owners have formal education at the tertiary level (n = 516, % = 82.9), while the respondents' mean age was 43.6 years.
 The implication of this is that most of the small enterprise owners are still of a vibrant and robust age.
 The result also showed that most of the enterprises sampled have been operating for over five years.
 This refutes the claim by Olaolu and Obaji (2020), who stated that most enterprises are liquidated within the first three years of their operations.
 A reason for their survival could be attributed to the type of strategy these enterprises employ